bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Not after all the bullshit he had gone through.
 The world couldn't possible be this unfair!

-As his eyes started blur from the water that filled them, two of the individuals had rushed and knelt next to the girl, sparking some sort of light around her.
+As his eyes started to blur from the water that filled them, two of the individuals had rushed and knelt next to the girl, sparking some sort of light around her.

 The last thing he heard was the words "dear - are you alright?".
 But they wasn't for him; he was no one's 'dear' anymore.